rticommunity/connextauto-bus/README.md

 This step creates a `build/` directory in the project top-level directory.
 The `build/` directory contains a shell script to build for the specified target platform and build kind.

-For more details, please refer to the documentation on the [comon build system](doc/Build.md).
+For more details, please refer to the documentation on the [common build system](doc/Build.md).

 ### Build the datatypes for at least one RTI Connext SDK